PaperPrototype/Intro-Coding-and-Computers/Week 1 - Coding/Lecture/english.md

 }
 ```

 We take as input two "integers".
-In C we have to always know the *type* "is this a number, or is it some letters?".
+In C we have to always know the *type*.
+A *type* tells C how to treat the 0s and 1s.
+"Is this a number?
+Is this a Unicode character?".

-We tell the computer this is an integer (aka number) by putting a "type" in front of the functions variables.
-In this case the *type* is an `int` (aka integer, a number with no decimal places).
+We tell the computer this is an integer (aka number) by putting the `int` *type* in front of the paramters (aka "functions variables").

-The `int a, int b` are two integer parameters for the `add` function.

-(remember, function inputs are called "parameters" meaning "function variable").
+(remember, function variables are called "parameters").

-We tell C that the `add` function *returns* (aka gives back) an `int` by putting "int" in front of the function.
+We tell C that the `add` function *returns* (aka gives back) an `int` by putting `int` in front of the functions name.

-Inside of `main`, make a variable called "result" that holds what the `add` function gives us (aka "returns").
+Inside of `main`, make a variable called "result" that holds onto what the `add` function returns ("gives back").

 ```c
 int main(void) {